 While in law school, Ross was on the Villanova Moot Court Board and served as a certified legal intern in the Villanova Health Law Clinic.
 He worked at a Philadelphia firm as a summer associate and law clerk specializing in medical malpractice.

-In 2022, Ross was recognized by the publisher of the Pennsylvania edition of Super Lawyers magazine as a "Rising Star," an honor given to the top 2.5 percent of attorneys in the Commonwealth.
+Since 2022, Ross has been recognized by the publisher of the Pennsylvania edition of Super Lawyers magazine as a "Rising Star," an honor given to the top 2.5 percent of attorneys in the Commonwealth.

 Ross counsels employers, businesses, and insurance companies on managing workers' compensation risk and represents them in the course of workers' compensation litigation throughout Pennsylvania and New Jersey.